 - An NFS endpoint that lives in a subnet of your choice and is highly available.
-It provides the IP address or DNS name that is used in the mount command when connecting NFS clients to a file system.
+The mount target provides the IP address or DNS name that is used in the mount command when connecting NFS clients to a file system.
 A single mount target can export many file systems.
 By default, you can create two mount targets per account per availability domain, but you can request an increase.
 See Service Limits for a list of applicable limits and instructions for requesting a limit increase.
 See Managing Mount Targets for more information about working with this resource.

 - Export Path

 - A path that is specified when an export is created.
 It uniquely identifies the file system within the mount target, letting you associate up to 100 file systems to a single mount target.
-It is appended to the mount target IP address, and used to mount the file system.
 This path is unrelated to any path within the file system itself, or the client mount point path.

 - The File Storage service adds an export that pairs the file system's Oracle Cloud Identifier (OCID) and path.